YOUR SPIRITUAL SERVICE (Part 2)

 Therefore, Paul admonishes, “Each one must do as he has made up his mind, not reluctantly or under compulsion, for God loves a cheerful giver.”
 (2 Cor.
 9:7 RSV).

-Second, spiritual or reasonable service to God is personal:
+Second, a spiritual or reasonable service to God is personal:

 Paul states, “For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation.”
 (Rom.
 10:10 NKJV).